dougeby/IntuneDocs/InTuneDocs/DeployUse/manage-windows-pcs-with-microsoft-intune.md

 ![Policies template for Windows PCs](../media/pc_policy_template.png)

-In addition to the Intune client agent actions taken locally on individual computers, you can also use the Intune admin console to perform other [common computer management tasks](common-windows-pc-management-tasks-with-the-microsoft-intune-computer-client.md) on Windows PCs with the client installed to:
+In addition to the Intune client agent actions that you perform locally on individual computers, you can also use the Intune administration console to perform other [common computer management tasks](common-windows-pc-management-tasks-with-the-microsoft-intune-computer-client.md) on Windows PCs that have the client installed.
+These include:

--   View hardware and software inventory information about managed computers
+-   Viewing hardware and software inventory information about managed computers

--   Remotely restart a computer
+-   Remotely restarting a computer

--   Retire a computer to uninstall the client software and remove it from management with Intune
+-   Retiring a computer to uninstall the client software and remove it from management with Intune

--   Link users to specific managed computers
+-   Linking users to specific managed computers

--   Respond to remote assistance requests
+-   Responding to remote assistance requests

 The Intune client agent usually runs quietly in the background without the need for much user interaction or troubleshooting.
-However, should you need help in resolving computer management issues, there are several [resources available to help you solve them](/intune/troubleshoot/troubleshoot-client-setup-in-microsoft-intune).
+However, if you need help with computer management issues, there are several [resources available to help you solve them](/intune/troubleshoot/troubleshoot-client-setup-in-microsoft-intune).